atom0s/CeAutoAsm-x64dbg/README.md

 The CeAutoAsm plugin is a wrapper around a mini-project of mine, ceautoasm.dll.

-ceautoasm.dll is Cheat Engine's internal auto assembler ripped out into a stand alone library that can be used pretty much anywhere on a Windows environment. ceautoasm.dll uses the latest Cheat Engine code base for its internal workings with as minimal changes to the original code as needed to make it work.
+ceautoasm.dll is Cheat Engine's internal auto assembler ripped out into a standalone library that can be used pretty much anywhere in a Windows environment. ceautoasm.dll uses the latest Cheat Engine code base for its internal workings with as minimal changes to the original code as needed to make it work.

 Some features of the auto assembler and internals have been removed to limit file size and ease of use.